How to Get Rid of Dog Smell From Your Car.

 Vacuum loose dog hair and clean the inside of the windows with a vinegar solution and kitchen roll.
 Wipe down all hard surfaces with a solution of warm soapy water.

-On the other hand, if I do take a towel I sometimes forget to remove it from the car and wash it.
-So, by the time I come to use the car again, I have to drive with all the windows down to escape the pungent smell of sopping wet, smelly, dog towel.
+On the other hand, if we do remember the towels, its sometimes easy to forget to remove them from the car to wash and dry them.
+So, by the time we come to use the car again, we have to drive with all the windows down to escape the pungent smell of sopping wet, smelly, dog towel.
 Yuk.